KxSystems/docs/docs/wp/disaster-recovery/index.md

 this could be missing files in older partitions for the new fields.
 This can be resolved by saving a file of null values of the same type and the same length as the other fields for that date.
-The `.d` file should be updated also. `fixtable` from dbmaint can be used to save these empty columns, but a manual example is given below:
+The `.d` file should be updated also. `fixtable` from [`dbmaint.q`](https://github.com/KxSystems/kdb/blob/master/utils/dbmaint.md) can be used to save these empty columns, but a manual example is given below:

 ```q